 Be a chance for families to learn together, ask questions together, find answers and enjoy spending time together.

-My name is Sarah Vaughan, I am a mum of three, a trained Primary School Teacher, Early Years Professional, Holistic Therapist, soon to be Children’s Author and the Founder of The Do Try This at Home School.
+My name is Sarah Vaughan, I am a mum of three, a trained Primary School Teacher, Early Years Professional, Holistic Therapist, Children’s Author and the Founder of The Do Try This at Home School.

 I have worked with children and families in a wide variety of roles, over the past twenty two years and I have an overwhelming fascination with education and the way in which children (and adults) learn and how this impacts upon them.

 My inspiration for starting The Do Try This at Home School came from two sets of important people in my life.
 Firstly, it came from observing my own children and the ways in which they learn new things every single day.
 Secondly, it came from my paternal grandparents, without whom I would never be where I am today.